tnn4/programming-notes/programming.callback.md

 Your program must allow functions to callback when they are done running to let the original caller know it is done.

+How are callbacks used?
+"Callbacks are used to program applications in windowing systems.
+In this case, the application supplies (a reference to) a specific custom callback function for the operating system to call, which then calls this application-specific function in response to events like mouse clicks or key presses."

 Implementations